QuTech-Delft/OpenQL/docs/mapping.rst

 The mapper refuses multi-qubit quantum gates as input with more than two quantum operands.

-The mapper produces a circuit with the same gates but then mapped (see below), with the real qubit operands of two-qubit gates nearest-neighbor in the platform's topology, and with additional quantum gates inserted to implement the swapping or moving of qubit states.
+The mapper produces a circuit with the same gates but then mapped (see below), with the real qubit operands of two-qubit gates made nearest-neighbor in the platform's topology, and with additional quantum gates inserted to implement the swapping or moving of qubit states.
-The mapping of a gate entails replacing the virtual qubit operand indices by the real qubit operand indices corresponding to the mapping of virtual to real qubit indices applicable at the time of execution of the gate;
+The mapping of any (quantum, classical, etc.) gate entails replacing the virtual qubit operand indices by the real qubit operand indices corresponding to the mapping of virtual to real qubit indices applicable at the time of execution of the gate;
-furthermore the gate itself is optionally replaced at the time of its mapping by one or more gates as specified by the platform's configuration file, by creating a gate with the name of the original gate with ``_real`` appended.
+furthermore the gate itself (when a quantum gate) is optionally replaced at the time of its mapping by one or more gates as specified by the platform's configuration file: if the configuration file contains a definition for a gate with the name of the original gate with ``_real`` appended, then that one is created and replaces the original gate.
+Note that when this created gate is defined in the ``gate_decomposition`` section, the net effect is that the specified decomposition is done.
+When a SWAP or MOVE gate is created to be inserted in the circuit, first a ``swap_real`` (or ``move_real``) is attempted to be created instead before creating a ``swap`` or ``move``; this also allows the gate to be decomposed to more primitive gates during mapping.

+When a kernel's circuit has been mapped, an optional final decomposition of the mapped gates is done: each gate is optionally replaced by one or more gates as specified by the platform's configuration file, by creating a gate with the name of the original gate with ``_prim`` appended, if defined in the configuration file, and replacing the original gate by it.
 Note that when this created gate is specified in the configuration file in the ``gate_decomposition`` section, the net effect is that the specified decomposition is done.
-When a swap or move gate is created to be inserted in the circuit, first a ``swap_real`` (or ``move_real``) is attempted to be created instead before creating a ``swap`` or ``move``; this also allows the gate to be decomposed to more primitive gates during mapping.

-When a kernel's circuit has been mapped, an optional final decomposition of the mapped gates is done: each gate is optionally replaced by one or more gates as specified by the platform's configuration file, by creating a gate with the name of the original gate with ``_prim`` appended.
-Note that when this created gate is specified in the configuration file in the ``gate_decomposition`` section, the net effect is that the specified decomposition is done.
 When in the mapped circuit, ``swap`` or ``move`` gates were inserted and ``swap_prim`` or ``move_prim`` are specified in the configuration file, these are also used to replace the ``swap`` or ``move``  at this time.

-The ``cycle`` attribute of each gate has got a valid value.
+The ``cycle`` attribute of each gate is assigned a valid value.
 The gates in the circuit are ordered with non-decreasing cycle value.
-The cycle values are consistent with the constraints that are imposed during mapping; these are specified by the ``mapper`` option.
+The cycle values are consistent with the constraints that are imposed during mapping;
+these are specified by the ``mapper`` option.

 The above implies that non-quantum gates are accepted on input and are passed unchanged to output.